 To find grant opportunities, start with the following resources:

 - KaBOOM! is a national non-profit dedicated to bringing balanced and active play into the daily lives of all kids, particularly those growing up in poverty in America.
 Sign up to receive emails about grant opportunities at their website.

 - The Peaceful Playground Program introduces children and school administrators to new ways of looking at the possibilities of playground activities.
 Their listing of playground grants will help secure funding for your project.

 - SPARK is a research-based program of San Diego State University Research Foundation that promotes lifelong wellness programs.
 The SPARK Grant-Finder Tool will help you find funding for your programs related to physical education.

 - The Grants.gov program is managed by the Department of Health and Human Services and is a great place to start learning about how to apply for federal grants.
 Their search function lets you search for grants by keyword.

-When you’re ready to design and install, No Fault Sport Group can help your school or park achieve your vision.
-We work with parks and recreation departments and playground equipment manufacturers to provide the industry-leading safety surfacing products that keep kids safe.
+When you’re ready to design and install, contact us.
+No Fault Surfaces can help your school or park achieve your vision.
+We work with parks and recreation departments and playground equipment manufacturers to provide the industry-leading safety surfacing products that help keep kids safe.